Published Mar 23, 2026 3 Min Read

 Types of moulding machines and their uses

-There are various types of moulding machines, each designed for specific processes and applications.
+There are various types of moulding machines, each designed for specific processes and applications:

-Injection moulding machine
+Injection moulding machine:

-• Suitable for thermoplastics and thermosets
+• Suitable for both thermoplastics and thermosetting plastics

-Blow moulding machine
+Blow moulding machine:

-Compression moulding machine
+Compression moulding machine:

 • Ideal for thermosetting plastics and rubber

-• Provides high strength and dimensional stability
+• Provides high strength and good dimensional stability

 • Used in electrical, automotive, and aerospace industries

-Transfer moulding machine
+Transfer moulding machine:

 • Suitable for complex shapes and insert moulding

-• Offers better control over moulding precision
+• Offers improved control over moulding precision

 Advantages and disadvantages of using moulding machines